Turkish Ice Hockey Federation

 Türkiye Ice Hockey Federation (Türkiye Buz Hokeyi Federasyonu, TBHF) is the governing body of the ice hockey sport in Turkey.
 It was established in 1991 as the Turkish Ice Sports Federation (Türkiye Buz Sporları Federasyonu, TBSF).
 It is a member of the International Ice Hockey Federation (IIHF) since May 1, 1991.
-The TBHF is based in Ankara and its current chairman is Orhan Duman.
+The TBHF is based in Ankara and its current chairman is Halit Albayrak.

 TBHF conducts seven ice hockey leagues for men's and women's.
 The federation organizes also the national teams for men's, men's junior, men's U-18 and women's.
 As of October 2012, Turkey men's national team ranks 39th and the women's 35th in the world.